ShayNoa/MeTrack/README.md

 flask run
 ```

-The app now shoule be available on localhost, port 5000.
+The app now should be available on localhost, port 5000.